tidyverse/glue/revdep/failures.md

 ### CRAN

 ```
-* using log directory ‘/tmp/workdir/fhidata/old/fhidata.Rcheck’
+* using log directory ‘/tmp/workdir/codebook/old/codebook.Rcheck’
 * using R version 3.6.3 (2020-02-29)
 * using platform: x86_64-pc-linux-gnu (64-bit)
 * using session charset: UTF-8
 * using options ‘--no-manual --no-build-vignettes’
-* checking for file ‘fhidata/DESCRIPTION’ ...
+* checking for file ‘codebook/DESCRIPTION’ ...
 OK
-* this is package ‘fhidata’ version ‘2019.8.27’
+* this is package ‘codebook’ version ‘0.9.2’
 * package encoding: UTF-8
 * checking package namespace information ...
 OK
 * checking package dependencies ...
 ERROR
-Packages suggested but not available: 'geojsonio', 'rmapshaper', 'SDMTools'
+Package suggested but not available: ‘psych’

 The suggested packages are required for a complete check.
 Checking can be attempted without them by setting the environment